Netroots Nation: 2016

-Saturday's morning keynote included discussions on the state of abortion access and reproductive justice, including speakers Lizz Winstead of Lady Parts Justice, Pamela Merritt of ReproAction, Laura Jimenez of California Leaders for Reproductive Justice, Aimee Thorne-Thomsen of SisterSong and Representative Jan Schakowsky.
+Saturday's morning keynote included discussions on the state of abortion access and reproductive justice: speakers Lizz Winstead of Lady Parts Justice, Pamela Merritt of ReproAction, Laura Jimenez of California Leaders for Reproductive Justice, Aimee Thorne-Thomsen of the activist organization SisterSong, and Representative Jan Schakowsky.

-The closing keynote on Saturday included speakers like Representative Keith Ellison and New York Times bestselling author Steve Phillips, who spoke about the importance of fighting together for equality and progress (and against Donald Trump).
-Attendees also heard from Equality Florida’s Carlos Guillermo Smith, who shared stories and experiences from his hometown of Orlando.
-Joseph Geevarghese and Brittany Butler with Good Jobs Nation talked about ways American workers can stand up for their economic values.
+The closing keynote on Saturday included speakers Representative Keith Ellison and New York Times bestselling author Steve Phillips, who spoke about the importance of fighting together for equality and progress (and against Donald Trump).
+Attendees also heard from Equality Florida's Carlos Guillermo Smith, who shared stories and experiences from his hometown of Orlando.
+Joseph Geevarghese and Brittany Butler from Good Jobs Nation discussed ways American workers can stand up for their economic values.
 In a video message, Hillary Clinton proposed an amendment to the United States Constitution to reverse the Citizens United v.
-FEC Supreme Court decision, as well as call for more funding to deal with implicit bias.
-Angel kyoto Williams closed out the 2016 convention with an uplifting meditation.
+FEC Supreme Court decision, as well as call for more funding to deal with implicit bias. angel Kyodo williams closed out the 2016 convention with an uplifting meditation.

 2017

-The 2017 Netroots Nation was held on August 10–13, 2017 in Atlanta, Georgia at the Hyatt Regency Atlanta.
-This convention was the most diverse event to date, with 69 percent of selected speakers and moderators being people of color.
+The 2017 Netroots Nation was held on August 10–13, 2017, in Atlanta at the Hyatt Regency Atlanta.
+The convention was the most diverse event to date, with 69 percent of selected speakers and moderators being people of color.

-The opening keynote featured the New Georgia Project's Nse Ufot, Jason Kander, Joe Sanberg, Mustafa Ali, then-FL Gubernatorial Candidate Andrew Gillum, Former Rep. Donna Edwards, then-GA Gubernatorial Candidate Stacey Abrams, and Rep. Barbara Lee.
+The opening keynote featured the New Georgia Project's Nse Ufot, Jason Kander, Joe Sanberg, Mustafa Ali, then-Florida gubernatorial candidate Andrew Gillum, former Rep. Donna Edwards, then-Georgia gubernatorial candidate Stacey Abrams, and Rep. Barbara Lee.
 On Friday, plenary speakers included West Virginia activist Paula Jean Swearengen, former Congressional candidate Randy Bryce, Rep. Ruben Gallego, Kimberlé Crenshaw, and Janine Jackson.

+Ezra Levin and Leah Greenberg founders of the Indivisible movement participated in multiple panels at this convention.

 Panels featured activists from across the country, members of Congress, top digital practitioners, and those at the forefront of the latest Resistance efforts.
 On Saturday, Senator Elizabeth Warren addressed the crowd, as did MD Gubernatorial candidate Ben Jealous.
 At the closing keynote, Mustafa Ali interviewed Former Vice President Al Gore on climate justice issues and the recent release of the sequel to An Inconvenient Truth, called An Inconvenient Sequel.